opensas/playapp-openshift-quickstart/README.md

 Notes
 -----

-- At the moment play framework deployment is not working with java 1.7, be sure to execute the play war command with a jdk 1.6.x installed
+- At the moment play framework deployment on openshift is not working with java 1.7, be sure to execute the play war command with a jdk 1.6.x installed

 Other useful resources